Professor Rick Leventer

 Clinician scientists at The Royal Children's Hospital have dedicated time to advance the care of sick children, thanks to the Good Friday Appeal.

 The Royal Children’s Hospital (RCH) attracts the best medical minds from across the world to create a brighter future for children’s healthcare.
-Thanks to the Good Friday Appeal, the Clinicians Scientist Fellows are being supported to focus on vital research to find new cures, treatments and medications for the biggest health problems facing children.
+Thanks to the Good Friday Appeal, the Clinician Scientist Fellowship Program offers clinicians protected and funded research time to find new cures, treatments and medications for the biggest health problems facing children.
+In any given year there are approximately 20 fellows at various stages of their five-year fellowship.

 “Before the fellowship, I was doing most of my research in my spare time and after hours as it was a struggle to find the time to do it effectively whilst trying to balance all of my clinical duties,” said Rick.